 If the borrower qualifies, the loan can be forgiven or canceled.

 Due to the consolidation of loans, there will be a weighted average of the old loan.
 There will be no money to save.

-Interest rates are rounded up to the 1/8 of a percentage so the new loan is given at a higher cost.
+Interest rates are rounded up to 1/8 of a percentage so the new loan is given at a higher cost.

 The new payment is longer than the length of the old loans being consolidated resulting that the interest will be charged over the life of the loan if it's being paid off before the end of the term.

-Loan forgiveness is given only after making a certain number of qualifying payments on the loan when it meets on certain conditions like going through the income-driven repayment plan.
+Loan forgiveness is given only after making a certain number of qualifying payments on the loan when it meets certain conditions like going through the income-driven repayment plan.

-While consolidating the lower interest loans and higher interest loans, it's impossible to prioritize off the higher loan first.
+While consolidating the lower interest loans and higher interest loans, it's impossible to prioritize the higher loan first.

 Private Student Loan Consolidation basics